Shalika germs for tamely ramified elements in $GL_n$: Orbital integrals

-\begin{theorem} Recall that $G=GL_n$.
-Let $\cU\subset G(F)$ be the ($F$-points of the) unipotent variety and $\bI\subset G(F)$ be an Iwahori subgroup.
-Then the restriction of $J(G(\cO))$ to $C_c(G(F)/\bI)$ is equal to that of $J(\cU)$ to $C_c(G(F)/\bI)$.
-Both restrictions have a basis given by unipotent orbital integrals. \end{theorem} \begin{remark} Hales \cite{Hales} works over characteristic zero $F$, as does Waldspurger \cite{W1, W2}.
+\begin{remark} Hales \cite{Hales} works over characteristic zero $F$, as does Waldspurger \cite{W1, W2}.
 However, the most essential ingredient for Hales is the original Shalika expansion \cite{Shalika}, which also works in positive characteristic assuming finiteness of unipotent orbits and convergence of the unipotent orbital integrals.
 This was proved in \cite{McNinch} when the characteristic is {\em good} for $G$.
 In particular, for $GL_n$ it holds in arbitrary characteristic.
-The same is true for the Lie algebra situation below. \end{remark}
+Moreover, the more general Proposition \ref{prop:uniquedual} works in arbitrary characteristic, so we do not have to worry about this issue. \end{remark}

 \begin{remark} As far as invariant distributions are concerned, any test function in $C_c(G(F)/K)$ can be averaged by $K$-conjugation into $C_c(K\backslash G(F)/K)$.
 Likewise in Theorem \ref{thm:uni} we can replace $C_c(G(F)/\bI)$ by $C_c(\bI\backslash G(F)/\bI)$. \end{remark}